 - They must be fully initiated Catholics in good standing.
 That means they have received the Sacraments of Baptism and Confirmation, and participate faithfully in the celebration of the Eucharist.

 - They must be single or married.
-If married, they should be in a marriage that is recognized by the Church.
+If married, they should be in a marriage that is recognised by the Church.

 Lectors and Eucharistic Ministers must first recieve a training on the exercise of their ministry.
 After this they are scheduled to exercise this ministry at Mass.
 In addition, trained Extraordinary Ministers may also participate in the Ministry to the Sick and Homebound and bring communion and comfort to those who are unable to attend Mass.